johnrjj/0xQL/README.md

 ## Quick Start Guide

-This guide will walk through setting up a 0xQL GraphQL server that works with [RadarRelay](https://radarrelay.com/).
+This guide will walk through using `0xQL` to set up a GraphQL server that works with [RadarRelay](https://radarrelay.com/).

 Install the dependencies